Memorial diamond

-Memorial diamonds are lab-grown diamonds that are promoted as being produced from carbon extracted from human or pet animal hair or cremated remains, cremation diamonds, that are provided to the producer by the customer.
+Memorial diamonds (also cremation diamonds) are lab-grown diamonds that are promoted as being produced from carbon extracted from human or pet animal hair or cremated remains that are provided to the producer by the customer.

 History

 The first lab-made diamonds can be dated back to the 1950s, and memorial diamonds started to appear in the market in the early 2000s.
 More than one company has claimed to be the first to provide memorial diamonds, and both Heart In Diamond and LifeGem have claimed to have a patent covering the growing of a "personalized gem diamond".

 Production process

 Memorial diamonds are produced using hair or ashes, often with other carbon ("lab carbon") added.